CodeReviewDAO/dxd_codereview/Reviews/153 - Uniswap Clone for Casper/1 - Contract Port 4 Engineers + 2 QA Engineers/README.md

 # Install & Usage Testing Procedure and Findings

-The furnished instructions were more than adaquate for this stage in the project and for the target audience(advanced users).
+The furnished instructions were more than adequate for this stage in the project and for the target audience(advanced users).

 ## Overall Impression of usage testing

 There was quite a good deal of code written for a Milestone named "Contract Port 4 Engineers + 2 QA Engineers" The Engineers involved clearly have a good handle on the technologies being implemented.
-The code is adaquatly laid out.
-Things are aligned, in no way messy, but have plenty of room for improved layout and added documention as the project continues.
+The code is adequately laid out.
+Things are aligned, in no way messy, but have plenty of room for improved layout and added documentation as the project continues.
 Exceedingly decent.

 Requirement | Finding